Debenhams Logo

 Meaning and History

 In the last years of the British retailer’s existence, its headquarters were located in London.
-In the same city in 1778, the history of this company began when one of the streets opened a small fabric store.
+In the same city in 1778, the history of this company began when a small fabric store was opened on one of the streets.
 It became the forerunner of Debenhams.
-The famous name was formed from the name of William Debenham, who joined the business in 1813.
+The famous name was derived from William Debenham, who joined the business in 1813.

 The remaining brand, together with all its assets, including its name and logo, belongs to Boohoo.
 Debenhams’ sole successor is an online store trademarked Debenhams.com Online Limited.